rish-16/rish-16.github.io/_pages/about.md

 I'm a Year 2 at the National University of Singapore (NUS) studying Computer Science and Pure Mathematics (CO '24).
 I'm also part of the NUS University Scholars Program (USP).

 I'm a Machine Learning research student with an interest in Graph Deep Learning, Reinforcement Learning, and Computer Vision.
 I'm also an active technical writer, open-source contributor, and ML consultant.
 Since 2015, I've been dabbling with Deep Learning at various startups and research institutions.

+> This new website is still a WIP.
+Check out [this site](https://rish16.notion.site/Rishabh-Anand-ceb23e08fecf4afb8732fe0f55039f90) for more complete details.

 ### Currently
 - Research Student under [Prof. Bryan Hooi](http://bhooi.github.io) working on Graph Deep Learning and Expressiveness